garance-buricatu/rig-aws/rig-spotify-lancedb/README.md

 # Deploying Rig on Lambda with LanceDB vector store
-LanceDB is a vector databases built from the ground-up to be efficient on disk.
+LanceDB is a vector database built from the ground-up to be efficient on disk.
 It supports multiple storage backends, including local NVMe, EBS, EFS and other third-party APIs that connect to the cloud.
-We will walk though three different storage options for your Rig app that uses LanceDb when deployed on AWS lambda.
+We will walk though three different storage options for your Rig app deployed on AWS Lambda that uses LanceDB as a vector store.

 ## Local - Ephemeral storage
 https://docs.aws.amazon.com/lambda/latest/dg/configuration-ephemeral-storage.html